tenzir/tenzir/rfc/000-TEMPLATE.md

 ## Overview

-A short summary of the propsal contents.
+A short summary of the proposal contents.

 ## Problem Statement